 Mokuho’oniki

-Locals call this Molokai diving spot “the Rock” and it’s perfect for people who are fascinated by World War II history.
+Locals call this Molokai diving spot “the Rock,” and it’s perfect for people who are fascinated by World War II history.

-The military heavily bombed this Hawaiian islet for military training and you might see remnants of World War II (like bombs, shrapnel, and bullets.)
+The military heavily bombed this Hawaiian islet for military training, and you might see remnants of World War II (like bombs, shrapnel, and bullets.)

 Lanai Scuba Diving

 If you are a serious scuba diver, you probably already have a Lanai Cathedrals dive on your scuba bucket list.
-It’s an easy day trip from Maui or you can spend a few days on Lanai.
+It’s an easy day trip from Maui, or you can spend a few days on Lanai.

 Lanai Cathedrals Dive

-There’s actually two cathedrals on Lanai: First Cathedral and Second Cathedral.
+There are actually two cathedrals on Lanai: First Cathedral and Second Cathedral.
 Both are super popular and stunning underwater caverns.

 This is one of the best dives sites in Hawaii!
 The light trickles down and illuminates all kinds of Hawaiian sea life, perfect for underwater photography.